Posted on

 Benefit business

-Market analytics can solve some real business challenges, too.
+Market analytics can also solve some real business challenges, too.

 Problem 1 – I find it challenging to interpret data

 With cloud technologies, most businesses can access extensive information.
-However, there’s a general problem in finding the right data or interpreting it.
+However, there’s a general problem in finding the correct data or interpreting it.

-As an entrepreneur, you may know what email open rate or clicks on a particular social post are.
-But maybe, you can’t assign importance to these metrics or figure out how they affect business.
+As an entrepreneur, you may know the email open rate or the number of clicks on a particular social post.

 Problem 2 – I don’t know which metrics are tied to success